 The protein encoded by this gene belongs to the slingshot homolog (SSH) family of phosphatases, which regulate actin filament dynamics.
 The SSH proteins dephosphorylate and activate the actin binding/depolymerizing factor cofilin, which subsequently binds to actin filaments and stimulates their disassembly.
 Cofilin is inactivated by kinases such as LIM domain kinase-1 (LIMK1), which may also be dephosphorylated and inactivated by SSH proteins.
 The SSH family thus appears to play a role in actin dynamics by reactivating cofilin proteins.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for SSH1 Gene

 SSH1 (Slingshot Protein Phosphatase 1) is a Protein Coding gene.
-Diseases associated with SSH1 include Porokeratosis and Polycystic Kidney Disease 3.
-Among its related pathways are Regulation of actin cytoskeleton and CXCR4-mediated signaling events.
+Diseases associated with SSH1 include Porokeratosis and Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
+Among its related pathways are Cytoskeletal Signaling and FGF signaling pathway.
 Gene Ontology (GO) annotations related to this gene include actin binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is SSH2.